mschrimshaw/vaccine-ingredients-database/README.md

 	vc.vaccine_id
 ```

---And once a reasonable method of populating vaccine_components with more entries is figured out
+#And once a reasonable method of populating vaccine_components with more entries is figured out
---(which will need to find values from other tables, rather than having them hard-coded as they
+#(which will need to find values from other tables, rather than having them hard-coded as they
---curently are), the vaccine_components.vaccine_component column can be dropped.
+#curently are), the vaccine_components.vaccine_component column can be dropped.

 This will populate the vaccine_components table using normalized ids for vaccine components rather than
 the text itself.
 The values for dose and dose measurement need to be adjusted for each component added.